 - Press Release – prepare a short, to the point memo announcing the event.
 These are used sometimes exactly as they are written for inclusion in newspapers, on web sites or in newsletters.
 They are also used to inform journalists who may wish to report further on your upcoming event.

-- Flyers – use recycled paper. be sure your master will copy clearly. print in batches, to prevent waste. flyer in approved and high traffic places.
+- Flyers –Flyer in approved and high traffic places.
 A reasonable number of attractive and well-placed posters can have positive impact selling your event.
-Plastering a few places with a lot of posters only guarantees that they will get removed or covered up - be smart.
+Plastering a few places with a lot of posters only guarantees that they will get removed or covered up.
 You'll need to poster a few times - because posters often get buried.
 Varying the look of your flyers each week can help too - people will see it in a new way.

 - Table Tents & Handbills – mini flyer formats can help you spread the word person-to-person, or table-to-table.